 I used to make as many kinds of candy as possible.
 It was too much.
 Our family decided that each person would get to choose one kind of candy, and with our family of four, that seemed very reasonable.
+Now it’s a family tradition.
 Two of us chose this easy peanut butter fudge with marshmallow cream (sometimes called marshmallow fluff fudge).
 Rather than make a double batch, I chose another kind of candy, but this easy marshmallow cream peanut butter fudge and evaporated milk is really my favorite.
 How do you make this easy peanut butter fudge from scratch?
 Read on to learn how to make easy peanut butter fudge with marshmallow cream!

 ***Disclaimer: This post contains affiliate links, which means I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to a candy thermometer, perfect for this recipe.
 Just click on the button below, then browse around and do your shopping.